-With Christmas just around the corner, I thought it would be fun to put together a list of must have tools for all of my fellow old house rehabbers.
+With Christmas just around the corner, I thought it would be fun to put together a shopping list.
+These are all the tools we love for all of my fellow old house rehabbers.

-These are some of the tools the guys and I use time and time again, as well as a handful of unique tools that make those quirky old house out-of-the-ordinary repairs just a little easier to conquer.
+These are some of the tools we use time and time again.
+I’ve also listed a handful of unique tools that make those quirky, old house out-of-the-ordinary repairs, just a little easier to conquer.

 All the Tools We Love:

-Oscillating Multi-Tool: This is hands down my favorite tool and I call it the Zippy Zoo, so often so that the guys know exactly what I'm referring to.
-It's helpful for all sorts of small cuts in really hard to reach places and also has a ton of attachments for odd cuts like under door trim or other hard to reach places.
-Tip: Buy your blades in bulk to save money because you'll go through multiple blades quickly.
+Oscillating Multi-Tool: This is hands down my favorite tool.
+I call it the Zippy Zoo, so often so that the guys know exactly what I’m referring to.
+It’s helpful for all sorts of small cuts in really hard to reach places.
+It also has a ton of attachments for odd cuts like under door trim or other hard to reach places.
+Tip: Buy your blades in bulk to save money because you’ll go through multiple blades quickly.

-Nail Puller Pliers: If there's one thing in abundance during a renovation it's nails.
+Nail Pullers/Pliers: If there’s one thing in abundance during a renovation it’s nails.
 This tool makes it much easier to pull old nails out and the handles provide great leverage.

 Nail Gun: Go ahead and splurge to get a cordless finish nail gun and just thank me later.

-Level: Since essentially nothing in an old house is ever plumb, level, or square, a level is a must have.
+Level: Since essentially nothing in an old house is ever plumb, level, or square, a level is a must.
 We suggest a set with different sizes.

 Chisel Set: A sharp set of chisels is helpful with old door and window hardware.
 I also use mine for a bunch of random small jobs that often times dulls the sharp edge.
-So, I settled on one sharp set and only use them as they should be and a second set for other tasks.
+So, I settled on one sharp set and only use them as they should be.
+And then I have a second set for other tasks.

-3/4" Flex Putty Knife: Learning to glaze windows has been one of the best skills I learned for old house renovations and having the right knife is essential.
+3/4″ Flex Putty Knife: Learning to glaze windows has been one of the best skills I have learned for old house renovations.
+And having the right knife is essential.
 This small flexible putty knife allows you to get just the right angle and to apply the right pressure when reglazing windows and is the perfect width for glazing.

 Reciprocating Saw: Also known as a sawzall, it's used for just about everything in both the demolition and rebuilding phase.

-Skill Saw: Aside from the obvious uses of this saw, pair it with the sawzall and you don't necessarily have to have a table saw to get the job done.
+Skill Saw: Aside from the obvious uses of this saw, you can also pair it with the sawzall.
+In doing so, you don’t necessarily have to have a table saw to get the job done.

 Laser Level: As mentioned above, nothing is ever plumb, level, or square.
-The laser level is especially helpful for leveling projects such as kitchen cabinets, flooring systems, and shower doors, just to name a few.
+The laser level is especially helpful for leveling projects such as kitchen cabinets, flooring systems, and shower doors.

-Cat's Claw/Nail Pull: Similar to the nail pull, this small tool is part nail pull and part crowbar and is helpful in tight spots especially with trim removal.
+Cat’s Claw/Nail Pull: Similar to the nail pull, this small tool is part nail pull and part crowbar.
+It is helpful in tight spots especially with trim removal.

 Palm Sander: So many things need to be sanded down when renovating an old house and this will do the trick.
 Be sure to go ahead and buy the large packs of sanding paper in different grits as well.